Skip

 Institute of Textile Machinery and High Performance Material Technology, TUD Dresden University of Technology, Germany

 Prof. Dr.-Ing.
-Kerstin Zöll, Confectioning technology, Head of Sewing and Manufacturing Lab,
+Kerstin Zöll, Clothing Manufacturing Technology, Head of Sewing and Manufacturing Lab

 Hochschule Niederrhein University of Applied Sciences, Department of Textile- and Clothing Technology, Germany